已老实求放过

 What Does 已老实求放过 Mean?

 Literally 'I've already become obedient, begging to be let off.'
 A theatrical surrender phrase used when you've had enough — of teasing, of a difficult task, of life's relentless demands.
-When friends keep roasting you, when work keeps piling on, when the universe won't cut you a break, you put up your hands: 已老实求放过.
+Emerging around 2024, when friends keep roasting you, when work keeps piling on, when the universe won't cut you a break, you put up your hands: "已老实求放过".
 It's comic capitulation, performing total defeat as a way of asking for mercy.

 Cultural Context